jallanxjallan/onemanairforce/adaptation/scenes/julia_learns_of_samuel_quiko.md

 ---
 category: present
 date: 16 August 1988
+name: Julia Learns of Samuel Quiko
 status: draft
+synopsis: '''Cameron tells Julia of meeting Samuel Quiko.
+Julia wants to interview him, but Cameron dismisses the suggestion as a waste of time.'''
 title: Julia Learns of Samuel Quiko
-synopsis: Cameron tells Julia of meeting Samuel Quiko.
-Julia wants to interview him, but Cameron dismisses the suggestion as a waste of time.

 ---

 Cameron
 mentions his meeting with Samuel Quiko to Julia.
 She remarks on distinctive